SOLAS-TTRPG/SOLAS/Spells.md

 When you cast this spell, you select a primary attribute of a creature you can see within range to boost.
 If you use this attribute for a check or attack before the end of your next turn, you roll an additional die.
 For up to the next two consecutive turns, you may continue adding an additional dice.

+### Crown of Madness
+- **Concentration**
+- Range: 12 Tiles

+You target one humanoid within range, and they must succeed on a **Contested Mind Check** or become charmed by you for the duration.
+While charmed in this way, a twisted crown of jagged iron appears on the target's head, and madness gleams in their eyes.

+The charmed target must use its action before moving on each of its turns to make a melee attack against a creature other than itself that you mentally choose.
+The target can act normally on its turn if you choose no creature or if none are within its reach.

+On your subsequent turns, you must use your action to maintain control over the target, or the spell ends.
+Additionally, the target can make another **Contested Mind Check** at the end of each of its turns.
+On a success, the spell ends.

 ### Disguise Self
 - **Concentration**
 - Duration: 1 hour